mumblebaj/MMM-page-indicator/readme.md

 ## Styling

-- With the newly added classes, `active-page` and `page-${i}` styling of the indicator is now easier.
+With the newly added classes, `active-page` and `page-${i}` styling of the indicator is now easier.

-- Below are some styling examples
+Below are some styling examples.

 In the below example you can assign a different icon/indicator per page indicator.
 Below example sets the page 3 indicator to a star.